-This Plan includes planning information for incorporated Fircrest and an area outside of Fircrest's corporate boundaries.
+This Plan includes planning information for incorporated Fircrest.
 The GMA requires that counties designate urban growth areas (UGAs) within which urban levels of development shall be encouraged.
 Outside of these UGAs, development can occur only if it is rural in nature.
-All of the unincorporated Pierce County area adjacent to Fircrest has been designated by Pierce County as part of the County's Comprehensive Urban Growth Area (CUGA).